braz96/skin.mimic/readme.md

 - Added LowList view from Aeon Nox 5.
 - Added skin setting to disable autoscroll for home widgets.
 - Redesigned video bookmarks window.
+- Replaced premade color themes with color customizer in skin settings.
+- Added a sidebar menu for the Settings section.

 ***
 **2.0.0**